These easy steak fajitas are made with sirloin steak. Ready in about 30 minutes, they are wonderfully flavorful and surprisingly easy to make.

 Serving Suggestions

 Steak fajitas are traditionally served with flour tortillas.
-But you can also serve them on a bed of cauliflower rice, sauteed spinach, shredded lettuce, or use lettuce wraps.
+But you can also serve them on a bed of cauliflower rice, sautéed spinach, shredded lettuce, or you can use lettuce wraps.

-These fajitas are lovely when simply served on a plate and eaten with a fork and a knife.
-That's how I usually serve them.
+Alternatively, serve them on a plate with a fork and a knife.
+That's what I usually do.

-You can top them with tasty toppings such as guacamole, sour cream, salsa, and shredded cheese.
+You can top the fajitas with delicious toppings such as guacamole (or sliced avocado), sour cream, salsa, and shredded cheese.

 Recipe Card